enockyang/Midterm/README.md

 # Midterm
 Midterm

-Haoran is working for midterm -- first commit
+Xuejun is also working for midterm.
+How is your day going?  --Second Commit